Working as a holiday representative is a great way to see the world but requires energy, dedication and excellent

 A holiday representative, or rep, is responsible for looking after groups of clients on package holidays at resorts.

-The main priority is to ensure that clients enjoy their holiday and that everything runs as smoothly as possible for them.
-As the public face of the tour operator, the rep must create an excellent first impression and continue to provide outstanding service to holidaymakers throughout the duration of their stay.
+Your main priority is to ensure that clients enjoy their holiday and that everything runs as smoothly as possible for them.
+As the public face of the tour operator, you must create an excellent first impression and continue to provide outstanding service to holidaymakers throughout the duration of their stay.

 The role involves holding welcome meetings, handling complaints and resolving problems as they arise.

 Holiday reps are often also responsible for selling resort excursions and additional services, like car hire.

 Duties may vary according to the tour operator you work for and the role and type of representative work you do (e.g. customer service, family, children's or club representatives), but will typically include some or all of the following:

 - meeting guests at the airport